anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 The next question I asked myself when I first started learning about SVG and the great things that are possible with this image format was: How can I use the flexibility and versatility of SVG in my react projects?

-In this post, we will describe how to include and animate a happy face made with SVG in a react application.
+In this post, we will describe how to include and animate a smiley face made with SVG in a react application.

 ```
 <svg height="300" width="300">